visioninhope/foundationallm/docs/operations/backups.md

-# FoundationaLLM Backups & Data Resiliency
+# FoundationaLLM Backups & data resiliency

 Before implementing any backup strategy, it's important to carefully plan and consider factors such as recovery time objectives (RTO), recovery point objectives (RPO), and compliance requirements.
 Choose the method or combination of methods that best align with your specific backup and recovery needs.